Cost of Living in Liverpool: Utility Bills & Rent

-- 4min read
+- 5min read

 - Views: 5,684

 No matter if you:

 It’s no surprise that the average salary in Liverpool is not as high as the one in London, but we need to keep in mind that the overall cost of living there is also a lot lower.
-In terms of the exact numbers, the average wage is £23,520.
+In terms of numbers, the average wage is £23,520.

 Now that we’ve covered these basic facts, here is the cost of renting an apartment in Liverpool:

-The cost of renting a house in Liverpool is quite similar to that of an apartment.
+The house cost in Liverpool is similar to that of an apartment.
 But don’t expect to get a three-bedroom house for £1,000 in the centre – a single-bedroom apartment in the city can be the same price as a huge house in the urban area of Liverpool.
 The things that determine a property’s rent are generally the location and the size.
 Prices start from £500 and reach up to £2500.

 Most university campuses are located in the city centre, which has a good and a bad side, the bad one being that Liverpool uni accommodation prices are higher than in other parts of town.
-Again, you can always opt to live a bit farther from the centre like in Kensington, Edge Hill or Toxtext to save a bit of money.
+Again, you can always opt to live a bit farther from the centre, like in Kensington, Edge Hill or Toxtext, to save a bit of money.